-For modules with one assessment type, the module is ultimately failed if the written examination required for passing the module is failed three times (first attempt plus two make-up exams).
-For all modules with other assessment types, the loR or SPC may allow for a maximum of one resubmission or make-up exam.
+For modules that finish with a single module examination (see 1.6.2 Module Assessment), the module is ultimately failed if the assessment required for passing the module is failed three times (first attempt plus two repetitions).

-Modules with more than one assessment component (Modulteilprüfungen) are failed if the weighted average of the percentage grades is lower than 45% (corresponding to a numerical grade of 4.67 or lower).
-In that case, all assessment components need to be repeated provided a repetition is possible.
-Modules that consist of more than one graded module component (Modulkomponentenprüfungen) are failed if one of the assessments of a module component is failed.
-In that case, the assessment that has been passed does not need to be repeated.
+Modules with more than one assessment component (Modulteilprüfungen) are failed if the assessment component weighted average of the percentage grades is lower than 45% (corresponding to a numerical grade of 4.67 or lower).
+In that case, all assessments need to be repeated.
+The module is ultimately failed if the credit-weighted average of the percentage grade is lower than 45% even after three attempts (first attempt plus two repetitions).

+Modules that consist of more than one module component with one assessment each (Modulkomponentenprüfungen) are failed if the assessment of any module component is failed.
+In that case, the assessments that have been passed do not need to be repeated.
+The module is ultimately failed if the assessment of any module component is failed three times (first attempt plus two repetitions).

-If a mandatory module is ultimately failed, the Master degree of the study program will not be granted and the student will be disenrolled.
+If a mandatory module is ultimately failed, the Master degree of the study program will not be granted.
+Unless the student continues in a different major, the student will be disenrolled.